 French director/writer Quentin Dupieux made an appearance seemingly out of nowhere with his third film Rubber (2010), a parody of a monster movie featuring a killer tire where the film turned into a completely demented meta-fiction that wound in the audience watching it and kept screwing with conventions.
 The film became a word of mouth hit at international film festivals.
 Before that, Dupieux has maintained a career as an electronic musician under the name Mr Oizo and made a couple of other films that nobody saw.
-He subsequently went on to make Wrong (2012), Wrong Cops (2013) and Reality and the subsequent Keep an Eye Out (2018), Deerskin (2019), Mandibles (2020), Incredible But True (2022) and Smoking Causes Coughing (2022) in the same gonzo surreal style.
+He subsequently went on to make Wrong (2012), Wrong Cops (2013) and Reality and the subsequent Keep an Eye Out (2018), Deerskin (2019), Mandibles (2020), Incredible But True (2022), Smoking Causes Coughing (2022), Daaaaaali!
+(2023) and Yannick (2023) in the same gonzo surreal style.
 It should be said that Dupieux’s subsequent films have never quite hit the same heights as Rubber, either in terms of cleverness or in their audience response, and at most seem to produce a puzzled “huh” from people watching.